Stephanie-Ash/jewellery-art/README.md

 * The ability for the site owner to add new jewellery collections on the designer pages or when adding or editing a designer.
 * A way for the store owner to quickly update the inventory of multiple products at a time.
 * Store owner approval on product reviews.
-* The ability for the site owner to link products such as matching earrings and necklaces etc to populate a 'Pairs With' section on the product detail page.
+* The ability for the site owner to link products such as matching earrings and necklaces etc. to populate a 'Pairs With' section on the product detail page.
-* Dedicated order tracking page with the orders possibly linked to additional shipping models so that the site user can keep track of when orders have been processed and shipped.
+* Dedicated order tracking page with the orders possibly linked to additional shipping models so that the site user can keep track of when orders have been made, processed and shipped.
 * Jewellery making workshop pages where customers can book places on jewellery making classes run by the designers and add them to their basket for payment.

 ## Technologies Used